HelmchenLabSoftware/Cascade/README.md

 ### To do list

-- The relative paths of the ground truth datasets in the GUI and the 'Main_program.py' are not correct: 'DONE'
+- Improve "Main_program"
+- Provide comments for preprocessing scripts; simplify scripts, if possible
-- Run scripts from the repository as it is
+- Use "balanced" preprocessing function in the GUI as well
+- How to implement tooltips for the GUI?
-- Z
+-